 More details on the back-end integration of the packager can be found in reference 5.

-Content Delivery Network
+Wyre Content Delivery Network

 Content Delivery

-The CDN platform will be responsible for the playout of the HTTP(S) streams towards the AO STB.
+The Wyre CDN platform will be responsible for the playout of the HTTP(S) streams towards the AO STB.
 This layer will act as an active Content Delivery Network, effectively being a reverse HTTP(S) proxy with caching capabilities.

-CDN has central resource management and several regional delivery nodes which will route and stream the content towards the AO STB, which has been requested by transmission of the request issued by this AO STB.
-In addition, it will send order (entitlement) verification requests to the -VoD Subsystem and check and perform allocation of streaming resources.
+Wyre CDN has central resource management and several regional delivery nodes which will route and stream the content towards the AO STB, which has been requested by transmission of the request issued by this AO STB.
+In addition, it will send order (entitlement) verification requests to the Wyre-VoD Subsystem and check and perform allocation of streaming resources.

-The CDN can listen to the origin (Packager) for HTTP header options, like Cache-Control.
+The Wyre CDN can listen to the origin (Wyre Packager) for HTTP header options, like Cache-Control.

-The CDN will when necessary, employ HTTP redirection mechanisms, like HTTP 302 messages, to redirect STB requests to a more appropriate CDN node.
+The Wyre CDN will when necessary, employ HTTP redirection mechanisms, like HTTP 302 messages, to redirect STB requests to a more appropriate Wyre CDN node.

-The CDN will also provide an extra layer security by working with tokens.
+The Wyre CDN will also provide an extra layer security by working with tokens.
 This will be used to set a maximum lifetime of the URL.

 The formal protocol definition that will allow AO STB to interact with the CDN will be made available during implementation phase to the beneficiary.

-VoD Resource Management
+Wyre VoD Resource Management

 General

 The VoD resource management system is responsible for monitoring and dynamically reserving streaming capacity to deliver a VoD stream to a given customer.
-It will treat AO and customers on a fair and equal basis.
+It will treat AO and Wyre customers on a fair and equal basis.
 This implies that the resource management system will take into account that the bandwidth that can be allocated dynamically by a number of simultaneous streams generated on a node and VoD serving area is in proportion to the relative weight of the AO customer base on that node/area.

-Content Delivery Network (CDN) Resource Management
+Wyre Content Delivery Network (CDN) Resource Management

-CDN has central resource management and several regional delivery nodes which will route and stream the content towards the AO STB, which has been requested by transmission of the request issued by this AO STB.
+Wyre CDN has central resource management and several regional delivery nodes which will route and stream the content towards the AO STB, which has been requested by transmission of the request issued by this AO STB.

-The CDN will when necessary, employ HTTP redirection mechanisms, like HTTP 302 messages, to redirect STB requests to a more appropriate CDN node to meet the requested resources.
+The Wyre CDN will when necessary, employ HTTP redirection mechanisms, like HTTP 302 messages, to redirect STB requests to a more appropriate Wyre CDN node to meet the requested resources.

-CDN monitoring
+Wyre CDN monitoring

 CDN monitoring is done on two levels, (1) fully automated within the CDN to spread the load over the entire system and optimally use the available capacity and (2) semi-manually to continuously expand the system in order to meet the requirements, based on CDR/ADR information.